Corporate Governance Framework

 Risk Management Committee

 In accordance with its charter approved by the BOD, the committee’s role is to discuss risk management strategy of the Company and monitor its risk profile.
-The members include the independent directors, CEO, MD, Chief Underwriting Officer and CFO.
+The members include the independent directors, CEO, MD, Chief Underwriting Officer and CFO, and is chaired by the CEO.

 The committee meetings are held quarterly, and take place concurrently or jointly with the BOD meetings.